 Submission Details

-Word count: Up to 2,000 words
+Length: Up to 2000 words

-Format: MS Word document, 1.5 paragraph spacing
+Format: MS Word document with 1.5 line spacing

-Entries Open: August 1st, 2026
+Entries open: From August 1, 2026

 We encourage you to get your story peer-reviewed before submission.